The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 - discussion of residual risks

-3.3 Structure of the HFE report
+3.3 Structure of the HFE/UE Report

-3.3.1 Recommended structure according to FDA
+3.3.1 Recommended Structure According to FDA

 The FDA recommends the following structure for the human factors engineering report: